-Before I had my own babies, I envisioned the kind of mother I would be: some Carol Brady mixed with Claire from Modern Family and a pinch of Married with Children’s Peg Bundy just for fun.
-I could never pull off June Cleaver; it’s just not in my DNA to make dinner from scratch every night.
-And I knew I wouldn’t be the crafty mom, fashioning homemade Halloween costumes from cardboard and felt and a little glitter.
+Before I had my own babies, I envisioned the kind of mother I would be: cool-headed Carol Brady mixed with the high-energy Claire from Modern Family and a pinch of Married with Children’s Peg Bundy just for fun.
+I could never pull off the June Cleaver type; it’s simply not in my DNA to make dinner from scratch or starch things.
+And I knew I wouldn’t be the crafty mom, fashioning homemade Halloween costumes from cardboard, felt and glitter.

 So I set realistic expectations for myself, because what’s the point in having goals if they’re not attainable?
 What never occurred to me, however, were the expectations that society, particularly other women, had set—for me and all other moms.